-Before proceeding, we recall two structural results from \cite{Howlader} that describe how property $(P)$ behaves under the addition of pendant vertices and the presence of multiple pendant edges at a single vertex. \begin{thm}\cite[Theorem 2.3]{Howlader} Let $G$ be a graph on $n$ vertices, and let
+denote the set of neighbors of $S$.
+We now recall Hall's Theorem, which characterizes the existence of perfect matchings in bipartite graphs. \begin{thm}[Hall's Theorem]\cite[p.~13]{murty} A bipartite graph $G(U,V;E)$, with $|U|=|V|$, has a perfect matching if and only if

-denote the graph obtained by attaching the path $P_1$ (that is, a single pendant vertex) to a designated vertex $v\in V(G)$.
+for all $S \subseteq U$. \end{thm} Before proceeding, we recall two structural results from \cite{Howlader} describing how property (P) behaves under the addition of pendant vertices and in the presence of multiple pendant vertices adjacent to a single vertex.